 Dependence on Retention and Integration of Key Employees.
 The success of the Combined Company is dependent on the retention and integration of the key management, sales, marketing, engineering and other technical employees of Autodesk and Discreet.
 Competition for qualified personnel in the multimedia and design software industries is very intense, and competitors often use aggressive tactics to recruit key employees during the period leading up to an acquisition and during the integration phase following an acquisition.
+Discreet has experienced recent changes in its sales organization leadership which negatively affected its sales efforts and its results of operations for the three-month periods ended September 30, 1998 and December 31, 1998.
+Discreet has recently hired a new Vice President, Advanced Systems Sales and Marketing.
+However, Discreet still has several field vacancies and, further, the integration of key employees is a time consuming process and there can be no assurance that this recent addition and Discreet's other efforts will alleviate in a timely manner the disruptive or negative effect resulting from the changes in Discreet's sales organization leadership and the lack of certain key sales employees during the periods.
+See "--Integration of Operations and Technologies; Dependence on Retention and Integration of Key Employers."
 Stock options, which generally become exercisable only over a period of several years of employment, serve as an important incentive for retaining key employees.
-In accordance with their original terms, certain stock options held by several key Discreet employees will be fully exercisable or the vesting thereof will accelerate upon the consummation of the Acquisition, thus potentially reducing the retention incentive provided by these options.
+In accordance with their original terms, certain stock options held by several key Discreet employees will be fully exercisable or the vesting thereof will accelerate upon the consummation of the Transactions, thus potentially reducing the retention incentive provided by these options.
 While the Combined Company will endeavor to retain key Discreet employees, there can be no assurance that key employees will remain with the Combined Company.
 The loss of services of any of the key employees of the Combined Company could materially and adversely affect the Combined Company's business, financial condition and results of operation.